Edmond-Wu/edmond-wu.github.io/README.md

 Personal/professional website containing basic personal information, contact information, projects, and resources for the course I TA for.

 ## Technologies used
-AngularJS application styled with Foundation 6 CSS to serve static HTML 5 template pages.
+AngularJS application styled with Materialize CSS to serve static HTML 5 template pages.
 Animatated with Angular-Animate and a slider directive.